 Bariloche, otherwise known as San Carlos de Bariloche, is a small city in Argentina’s Patagonia region.
-It’ a twenty-two-hour bus journey (yes bus journeys in Argentina are looong!) south-west of the capital, Buenos Aires.
+It’ a twenty-two-hour bus journey (yes bus journeys in Argentina are looong!) southwest of the capital, Buenos Aires.

-The perfect escape from the bustling capital, Bariloche offers the freshest of alpine air which carries with it the faint scent of chocolate as an added delight!
+The perfect escape from the bustling capital, Bariloche offers the freshest alpine air which carries with it the faint scent of chocolate as an added delight!
 Follow your nose and you’ll soon find the centre of town where the streets are lined with chocolate shops and chocolate cafés, each a wonderland in its own right.

 Like an Aladdin’s cave of edible treasures, there’s an overwhelming choice of chocolate truffles, chocolate fountains, chocolate flakes and chocolate cakes.
 Some lie hidden within shiny packaging whilst others are left bare to entice your taste buds.
-The best part is that there are so many of these shops competing for your custom, that they all serve free samples to capture your interests.
+The best part is that there are so many of these shops competing for your custom, that they all serve free samples to capture your interest.
 Don’t mind if we do!

 Read more about Argentina backpacking here!

 However, you don’t need to be a complete chocoholic to appreciate the true beauty of Bariloche.
-Situated at the footfall of the Andes and on the shore of the Nahuel Huapi lake, Bariloche’s scenic views are simply breathtaking.
+Situated at the footfall of the Andes and on the shore of Nahuel Huapi lake, Bariloche’s scenic views are simply breathtaking.
 Like an enormous mirror, the still, serene lake water reflects the world so perfectly that it’s entirely indistinguishable from the scene itself.

 The quaint wooden huts and log cabins which decorate the hilltops look as though they’ve been plucked straight from Switzerland, particularly against the skyline of snow-capped mountains.
 In the winter months, Bariloche transforms, serving as a popular gateway to the Cerro Catedral ski resort.